JackKarichkovskiy/taxi-station/README.md

 # taxi-station
-This project simulate the taxi station company.
+This project simulates the taxi station company.